Blacksuan19/stream_provider_cache/README.md

 - generic methods to access and update providers.
 - generic methods to access and update shared preferences.

+## Caching Process

+- fetch provider value from cache.
+- start adding new items from last cached item.
+- if no cached items, start adding new items from the beginning.
+- cache items in shared preferences.
+- filter items according to search provider value.
+- return list of items filtered.

 ## Considerations

 the data model that needs to be cached must implement: